-This article is the second in a series of insights into the more purely technical part of Bitcoin, accessible even to those who are not familiar with coding.
+This article is the fifth in a series of insights into the more purely technical part of Bitcoin, accessible even to those who are not familiar with coding.

 This article is also a sort of guide designed to gradually go down what many call “the rabbit hole”.